As the deer pants for the water brooks, so pants my soul for You, O God. (Psalm 42:1)

 The absence of bad does not equate to good.

-After sampling new cuisine, I sometimes say, “That’s not bad.”
-This can mean I either enjoyed it or tolerated it.
-But there’s a big difference between tolerating something new and enjoying your favorite meal.
-I love authentic Mexican food, but I tolerate Taco Bell as “not bad.”
+When sampling new cuisine, I sometimes say, “That’s not bad.”
+This can mean I either enjoyed it or merely tolerated it.
+But there is a big difference between tolerating something new and thoroughly enjoying your favorite meal.
+For example, I absolutely love authentic Mexican food; I tolerate Taco Bell as “not bad.”

-When thinking there’s nothing wrong with something or someone, we create a value vacuum where the absence of “best” pulls in a “not bad” mentality.
-Considering something as not bad doesn’t make it good.
-Just because there’s nothing wrong with someone doesn’t make them the right or optimal choice.
+However, in thinking “there’s nothing wrong” with something or someone, we create a value vacuum where the absence of “best” pulls in a “not bad” mentality.
+Considering something as not bad does not make it good.
+Just because there’s nothing wrong with someone does not make him or her the right or optimal choice.